Protege testifies against McKinsey mentor Gupta

 The former senior partner at McKinsey said Gupta “wanted something much broader than a hedge fund” and later in the year after other partners were on board, “they had a joint aspiration to raise about $2 billion.”

 Gupta, 63, once sat at the pinnacle of the business world, spending 34 years at McKinsey and rising to the role of global head.
-He has pleaded not guilty to charges that he provided Rajaratnam with confidential information between March 2007 and January 2009 while serving on the boards of Goldman Sachs Group Inc (GS.N) and Procter & Gamble Co (PG.N).
+He has pleaded not guilty to charges that he provided Rajaratnam with confidential information between March 2007 and January 2009 while serving on the boards of Goldman Sachs Group Inc and Procter & Gamble Co.

 His lawyers say the government’s case is circumstantial and speculative and that Gupta had nothing to gain financially by giving inside stock tips to Rajaratnam, his onetime friend and business associate.